pckhib/node-red-contrib-google/README.md

 https://developers.google.com/drive/api/v3/manage-uploads

 ### To use it in node-red
-In a function node set up the parameters for the API call (in the google node).
+In a function node set up the parameters for the API call (for the google node).
 On the assumption that the msg object has a filename and filenameShort property the code to upload a tar.gz file would look like

 ```
 const fs = global.get('fs')